fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/expr-fod.md

 * `${#ctx.Release.fieldName}`

-    Any field returned by the FoD `/api/v3/releases` endpoint

-* `${#ctx.Release.deepLink}`

-    Browser-viewable deep link to FoD application release

-* `${#ctx.Release.applicationWithAttributesMap.fieldName}`

-	Any field returned by the FoD `/api/v3/applications` endpoint

-* `${#ctx.Release.applicationWithAttributesMap.deepLink}`

-	Browser-viewable deep link to FoD application

-* `${#ctx.Release.applicationWithAttributesMap.attributesMap["attributeName"]}`

-	Application attribute value for given attributeName
+    Any of the fields as listed under 'Application releases configuration' above

-* Any additional fields as loaded through the `extraVulnerabilityData` property on [FoDSourceVulnerabilitiesConfiguration](config-FoDSourceVulnerabilitiesConfiguration).
+* Any additional fields as loaded through the `extraVulnerabilityData` property on [FoDSourceVulnerabilitiesConfiguration](config-FoDSourceVulnerabilitiesConfiguration.html).
 All fields returned by such an endpoint can then be referenced through ${extraVulnerabilityDataKey.fieldName}.